stitchdata/docs/_connect-files/api/objects/accounts/create-an-account.md

 # -------------------------- #

 returns: |
-  If successful, the API will return a status of <code class="api success">200 OK</code> and an `access_token` property containing an API access token for the Stitch client's account will be returned.
+  If successful, the API will return a status of <code class="api success">200 OK</code> and an `access_token` property containing an API access token for the Stitch client's account.

   Otherwise, an error will be returned.
 For example: If a Stitch client account associated with the user already exists, the request will return `This email address is already associated with an active user.` See the **Errors** tab below for additional possibilities.